craigsidcarlson/maze/README.md

 # Ray tracing
-You can explore the caves with a small particle that emits rays in the fov.
+You can explore the mazess with a small particle that emits rays in the fov.
 The fov is configurable in the code.
 The particle uses ray tracing to cast a point from the particle's location onto the closest wall, it casts two rays per degree within the fov.
 Once the section of the wall (boundary vector) has been seen it stays lite.

 The particle cannot pass through wall.
 This is done by analyzing the center ray being cast and determines if the distance to that boundary vector is less than the particle's movement amount.

 # Future features
 There is a lot more potential here:
-  - The cave generation is fairly quick and could be done in real time.
-This combined with the fact that the open simplex noise can be calculated in 3D means that you could have the cave walls constantly changing.
-  - You can add a notion of the inside of the cave and "ground"
   - Add ai to navigate it automatically (flocking maybe?)
-  - All of these cave generation configuration could easily have sliders available to the user.

 # Resources
 https://www.youtube.com/watch?v=HyK_Q5rrcr4 <br>